silzen-ent/Phase-1-Lectures/01_Functions_&_Scope/Readme.md

 ```
 // An arrow function can avoid {} if it's return done on a single line or with ()
-// An arrow function with a single paramater doesn't need the () around the paramater.
+// An arrow function with a single parameter doesn't need the () around the paramater.
 const faveFood = food =>  `My fave food is ${food}`
 const faveFood = food => (
      `My fave food is ${food}`